semaralawa/POS/README.md

 # Point Of Sale Website Server
-a simple server to handle POS
+a simple server to handle POS, part of MBKM SEAL project

 ## How to Use
 1. clone this repo